zanderso/weather_underground_api_dart/README.md

 - Per the WeatherUndergound Terms Of Service, the WU logo must be included with a credit line where the returned data is displayed.

 ### TODO ###
-- Check that returned values are valid
+- Check that returned values are valid.
+This is to catch the case where a request is made for a feature not supported by the API key license level.
+Unfortunately, this does not appear to be easily discerned from the data returned by WU.
 - Implement radar
 - Implement satellite
 - Implement radar + satellite